 Towards the end of Nikolai Dante, Arkady/Dmitri has both Jena and Nikolai kidnapped, and says he'll stop torturing Nikolai to death if Jena marries him.

 The first time Morpheus goes to Hell, he escapes by pointing out that "What terrors would Hell hold if those entombed within could not dream of Heaven?"
 This gets kicked up a notch when Hell is taken over by a pair of angels after Lucifer abandons his position.
 The two decide that horrible things will still happen, but for the purpose of reform instead of punishment.
 This makes everything so much worse, because it implies a false hope that the torment of the damned might someday end.
 Key word being "false."
+(The damned, for their part, are astonished that the angels achieved this.)

 New Republic commander Mirith Sinn is captured and tortured to learn the location of an enemy of the Empire.
 She holds out until the Big Bad orders an orbital bombardment on her men's secret fallback position.
 She dejectedly gives him the information he wants...and he orders that the bombardment continue until every last rebel is dead.
 But he keeps one part of his deal... he lets her go.